Sunni Islam

-Terminology
+Etymology

 Sunna

-The Arabic term sunna, which Sunnis are named after, dates back to pre-Islamic language.
+The Arabic term sunnah, which Sunnis are named after, dates back to pre-Islamic language.
 It was used for "the right path that has always been followed".
 The term gained greater political significance after the murder of the third caliph, Uthman.
 It is said Malik al-Ashtar, a famous follower of Ali, provided encouragement during the Battle of Siffin with the expression "Ali's political rival Mu'awiya kills the sunna".
 After the battle, it was agreed that "the righteous Sunnah, the unifying, not the divisive" ("as-Sunna al-ʿādila al-ǧāmiʿa ġair al-mufarriqa") should be consulted to resolve the conflict.
 The time when the term sunna became the short form for "Sunnah of the Prophet" (Sunnat an-Nabī) is still unknown.
 During the Umayyad Caliphate, several political movements, including the Shia and the Kharijites rebelled against the formation of the state.
 They led their battles in the name of "the book of God (Qur'an) and the Sunnah of his Prophet".
 During the second Civil War (680–92) the Sunna term received connotations critical of Shi'i doctrines (Tashayyu').
 It is recorded by Masrūq ibn al-Adschdaʿ (died 683), who was a Mufti in Kufa, a need to love the first two caliphs Abū Bakr and ʿUmar ibn al-Khaṭṭāb and acknowledge their priority (Fadā'il).
 A disciple of Masrūq, the scholar ash-Shaʿbī (died between 721 and 729), who first sided with the Shia in Kufa during Civil War, but turned away in disgust by their fanaticism and finally decided to join the Umayyad Caliph ʿAbd al-Malik, popularized the concept of Sunnah.
 It is also passed down by ash-Shaʿbī that he took offense at the hatred on ʿĀʾiša bint Abī Bakr and considered it a violation of the Sunnah.

 The term Sunna instead of the longer expression ahl as-sunna or ahl as-sunnah wa l-jamāʻah as a group-name for Sunnis is a relatively young phenomenon.
 It was probably Ibn Taymiyyah, who used the short-term for the first time.
 It was later popularized by pan-Islamic scholars such as Muhammad Rashid Rida in his treatise as-Sunna wa-š-šiʿa au al-Wahhābīya wa-r-Rāfiḍa: Ḥaqāʾiq dīnīya taʾrīḫīya iǧtimaʿīya iṣlaḥīya ("The Sunna and the Shia, Or Wahhabism and Rāfidism: Religious history, sociological and reform-oriented facts") published in 1928–29.
 The term Sunnah is usually used in Arabic discourse as designation for Sunni Muslims, when they are intended to be contrasted with Shias.
 The word pair Sunnah–Shia is also used on Western research literature to denote the Sunni–Shia contrast.